-4. The Mahaut Marble Coffee Table from La Redoute is an exercise in stylish simplicity.
-Choose from classic white or green marble with a brass base, or black marble with a black metal base.
+4. The collection of Nestor contemporary marble coffee tables from Habitat is an exercise in stylish simplicity.
+Choose from classic white or striking green marble to team with the linear black metal base.
+One of each, please.

 5. The Katrina contemporary marble coffee table has fresh white marble teamed with a dark metal base formed from delicate, geometric angles which give the table an open and airy feel.
 (For luxe lovers, the Katrina is also available with a shiny brass base – it does look lovely!)

 6. And finally, another black geometric frame but this time with a choice of sizes and coloured marble table tops.
 The Gamfratesi TS Round Table by Danish design brand Gubi comes in black, white, green or brown marble.
 Coloured marble is also predicted to be popular in 2017, and whilst I love the classic white the dark, foresty green is also talking to me.
 What do you think?